liamiom/ParseCalc/README.md

 ParseCalc "2 * 8 \n27 - 4"
 ```

-Or if you want to use the Windows Forms interface just pass the ui argument like so.
+Or if you want to edit in your favourite editor pass the open argument like so.
 ```
-ParseCalc -ui
+ParseCalc -open
 ```